swentel/indieweb/README.md

   - more flexible theming in block, and in general
   - default avatar ?
+  - make publishing plugins and allow to create on the fly
-  - enabled/disable publish to bridgy
+  - enabled/disable publish to bridgy (when plugins are there)
-  - make publishing plugins
+  - add more default channels to publish to (when plugins are in)
   - configure publishing per node type
   - use proper queue
-  - add more channels to publish to (so more plugins)
   - add social profile links to home (for indieauth.com)
-  - create comments from content?
-  - allow replying
+  - allow replying on comments which send a webmention then
+  - better configuration of comments (e.g. also author picture etc, better subject?)
   - configure whether to create new 'conversations' when say target it / and type is 'mention-of' because that is a mention on twitter
   - send webmention to a url which starts a 'conversation' on local site